Daniel-VDM/Intro-CS-projects/Program_Structure_and_Interpretation/-Project-Hog/README.md

 For this specific project, it taught me the fundamentals of Python aswell as the use of Higher Order Functions.

-*Note: All of the code that I wrote for this program is surrounded by a comment marking the start and end*
+*Note: All of the code that I wrote for this program is surrounded by a comment marking the start and end.*